MarcoSantibanez/Data-Leak-Handiling/README.md

 # Data-Leak-Handiling
-While working for an educational technology company that developes an application to help teachers automatically grade assignments.
+While working for an educational technology company that develops an application to help teachers automatically grade assignments.
 The application handles a wide range of data that it collects from academic institutions, instructors, parents, and students.

 My team was alerted to a data leak of internal business plans on social media.
 An investigation by the team discovered that an employee accidentally shared those confidential documents with a customer.
 An audit into the leak is underway to determine how similar incidents can be avoided.